snowdj/CodingPuzzles-Python/CodingPuzzles/doc/datastructure/Top k Largest Numbers.md

 # Thoughts

 - The straight forward solution is sorting the array and gets the top k largest numbers
-- A better solution is using heapq datastructure in Python
+- A better solution is using heapq data structure in Python
+  - heapq.nlargest()

 # My Solution